refractionPOINT/lce_doc/docs/outputs.md

        +--> LCC (Alert+Audit Streams) ---> Syslog (TCP+SSL) ---> Splunk
 ```

+### Sampling

+The `sampling_rate` option enables general sampling across all Outputs.

+LimaCharlie will limit actual data sent to the Output to be 1 over sample_rate.
+So by setting it to a value like `10`, the Output
+will receive 1/10 (10%) of events.

 ### Splunk
 Splunk provides you with a simple web interface to view and search the data.
 It has a paying enterprise version and a free tier.